 Z80 Membership Card

 Welcome!
 This website has a dual personality (a bit like me).
 First, it is devoted to my fascination with early microcomputers.
 I was there at the beginning of the microcomputer revolution.
 I remember when you could build your own computer from scratch, and program it yourself to do what you wanted it to do.
-It was a time when computers were simple enough so you could truly understand how they worked.
-A time when computers were truly personal, and not a marketing trap controlled by corporate giants.
+It was a time when computers were simple enough so you could fully understand how they worked.
+Computers then were truly personal, and not a marketing trap controlled by corporate giants.

 The original Sunrise was designed by Solectria Corp. using the Hypercar principles of Amory Lovins.
 It achieved remarkable efficiency and range, through the use of lightweight construction, innovative design, and superb aerodynamics.
 Unfortunately, only a handful were produced.

 The Sunrise EV2 project began with the purchase of the last unfinished Sunrise from Solectria CEO James Worden.
 It is being redesigned as a kit car, along the lines followed by manufacturers of light plane kits for the EAA (Experimental Aircraft Association).
 The steps are:

 Our goal is to make the Sunrise EV2 as modular and open source as possible; like a PC clone, where many different parts can be used, from many different vendors.
 We'll provide the basic "box".
 Builders can then use any motor, controller, batteries, charger, interior, and instrumentation they like.
 Depending on your budget and performance requirements, your Sunrise can be AC or DC, lead-acid or lithium batteries, etc.

 We look forward to having a community of Sunrise EV2 builders, where members can exchange ideas, buy/sell/trade parts, and assist others in building their cars.
 Check this website out occasionally to see how we're doing.